marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 *pxelinux.0* and *lpxelinux.0*.
 For the remainder of this experiment, the following remarks apply:

-* I was compiling and testing the 32bits version of pxelinux
+* I was compiling and testing the 32bits legacy version of pxelinux
 * I was working on git commit 138e850f

 The first binary that I tried to deploy with my test environment was pxelinux.0,